Where speech sounds meet the architecture of the grammar and beyond

 At the LabPhon 19 conference, we aimed to create an international scholarly venue at which to

-tackle these issues by narrowing them down to specific topics in five thematic sessions, as
+tackle these issues, narrowing them down to specific topics in five thematic sessions, as

 outlined below.
-This proposed special issue will primarily be based on these themes and the
+This special issue is primarily based on these themes, and the

-contributions will be solicited primarily by invitation to the authors of thematic papers presented
+contributions herein were solicited primarily by invitation to the authors of thematic papers presented

 Collections